-"Think of Whole30 like pushing the reset button with your health, habits and relationship with food," says Urban.
+"Think of Whole30 like pushing the reset button with your health, habits and relationship with food," Urban says.
 "For 30 days, you'll eliminate foods that are commonly problematic (to varying degrees) in one of four areas — your cravings and emotional relationship with food, your blood sugar regulation and hormonal balance, your digestion and your immune system."

 How Does It Work?